 Created in this Craftsy Course

-Made with a tool that's a cross between a crochet hook and a knitting needle, Tunisian crochet adds great textures and color combinations.
+Made with a tool that's a cross between a crochet hook and a knitting needle, Tunisian crochet adds great texture and beautiful color to Jennifer Hansen's versatile and stylish garment.

 Offer some kudos...